schinery/lazy-head-gen/README.md

 end
 ```

 NOTE: As of 0.5.0 the shorthands for path, status etc have been removed.
+Because they
-This was as I discovered they conflict with other tests and properties of objects... which is not good.
+weren't namespaced, they confliced with other tests and properties of objects...not good.

 If you have been using them in your projects you will need to change them to the regular variables, ie last_response.status etc.

 ### blueprints.rb

-The scaffold and admin_controller_test generators are reliant on you using a blueprints.rb file.
+The scaffold and admin_controller_test generators are reliant on you using a
+machinist blueprints.rb file.

 ## To Do List